Mas du Clos

 Often referred to as France's version of Brands Hatch, the circuit was responsible for bringing 7,000 visitors to the local hotels in its heyday.
 What makes Mas du Clos such a wonderful venue is its large elevation changes and fast swooping curves, allied to a tight technical section which threads its way alongside the restaurant and swimming pool.
 There's even an uphill banked corner, which sits at the top of the course and certainly grabs your attention...

-New laws in France effectively curtailed the use of private tracks which did not also meet homologated circuit safety standards and Bardinon was understandably unwilling to invest the sorts of sums required to meet such requirements, with 2010 being the last year to witness any major events.
-It was a sad end to such a magical setting, though the circuit remains in place, as well tended as ever as a run-out venue for the Bardinon collection, though the man himself passed away in 2012.
+New laws in France effectively curtailed the use of private tracks which did not also meet homologated circuit safety standards.
+Bardinon was understandably unwilling to invest the sorts of sums required to meet such requirements, with 2010 being the last year to witness any major events.
+The track remained well tended as a run-out for the Bardinon collection, though the man himself died in 2012, without ever seeing the track resume general use.

-The circuit does still see occasional use for filming and photography and is the base for the Mas du Clos racing team.
+It was a sad chapter for such a magical setting, though the circuit did see some commercial activity for filming and photography and as the base for the Mas du Clos racing team.

 Jump onboard